jumakki/esphome-ensto/README.md

 Open dashboard with web browser as instructed by docker-compose output (e.g. <http://0.0.0.0:6052>)

 Open ***Secrets*** menu from dashboard and fill values according to your environment.
 These values are used in [esphome-ensto.yaml](esphome-ensto.yaml).
-Add any home-assistant keys etc. in similar fashion to the Secrets and esphome-ensto.yaml if needed.
+Add any home Assistant keys etc. in similar fashion to the Secrets and esphome-ensto.yaml if needed.

 ```yaml
 wifi_ssid: "REPLACEME"